-The following graph shows the cumulative total return at the dates indicated for the period from December 31, 2004, until December 31, 2009, for our Common Stock, The Nasdaq Composite Index, and a group of the Company's current peers in the staffing industry (the "2009 Peer Group").
-The 2009 Peer Group is comprised of five companies.
-The 2009 Peer Group excludes two companies included in the peer group used to prepare the performance graph included in the Company's Form 10-K for the year ended December 31, 2008 as these two companies are no longer traded on the Nasdaq Composite Index due to acquisition.
+The following graph shows the cumulative total return at the dates indicated for the period from December 31, 2005, until December 31, 2010, for our Common Stock, The Nasdaq Composite Index, and a group of the Company's current peers in the staffing industry (the "2010 Peer Group").
+The 2010 Peer Group is comprised of five companies included in the peer group used to prepare the performance graph included in the Company's Form 10-K for the year ended December 31, 2009.

-The stock performance graph has been prepared assuming that \$100 was invested on December 31, 2004, in our Common Stock, The Nasdaq Composite Index, and the 2009 Peer Group, and that dividends are reinvested.
-In accordance with the SEC's disclosure rules, the stockholder return for each company in the 2009 Peer Group indices has been weighted on the basis of market capitalization as of the beginning of each annual period shown.
+The stock performance graph has been prepared assuming that \$100 was invested on December 31, 2005, in our Common Stock, The Nasdaq Composite Index, and the 2010 Peer Group, and that dividends are reinvested.
+In accordance with the SEC's disclosure rules, the stockholder return for each company in the 2010 Peer Group indices has been weighted on the basis of market capitalization as of the beginning of each annual period shown.
 The stock price performance reflected in the graph may not be indicative of future price performance.